dotnet/AspNetCore.Docs/aspnetcore/web-api/error-handling.md

 ### Implement ProblemDetailsFactory

-MVC uses `Microsoft.AspNetCore.Mvc.ProblemDetailsFactory` to produce all instances of `ProblemDetails` and `ValidationProblemDetails` This includes client error responses, validation failure error responses, and the `Microsoft.AspNetCore.Mvc.ControllerBase.Problem` and `<xref:Microsoft.AspNetCore.Mvc.ControllerBase.ValidationProblem>` helper methods.
+MVC uses `Microsoft.AspNetCore.Mvc.ProblemDetailsFactory` to produce all instances of `ProblemDetails` and `ValidationProblemDetails`.
+This includes client error responses, validation failure error responses, and the `Microsoft.AspNetCore.Mvc.ControllerBase.Problem` and `<xref:Microsoft.AspNetCore.Mvc.ControllerBase.ValidationProblem>` helper methods.

 Applications may register a custom implementation of `ProblemDetailsFactory` to customize the problem details response.
 For example: